LSchallot/JellyRoller/README.md

 Commands:
-  add-user                   Creates a new user add-users                  Uses the supplied file to mass create new users completions                Generate Shell completions create-report              Creates a report of either activity or available movie items delete-user                Deletes an existing user disable-user               Disable a user enable-user                Enable a user execute-task-by-name       Executes a scheduled task by name generate-report            Generate a report for an issue get-devices                Show all devices get-libraries              Gets the libraries available to the configured user get-packages               Lists all available packages
+  add-user                   Creates a new user add-users                  Uses the supplied file to mass create new users apply-backup               Applies the specified backup completions                Generate Shell completions create-backup              Creates a new backup (metadata, trickplay, subtitles, database) create-report              Creates a report of either activity or available movie items delete-user                Deletes an existing user disable-user               Disable a user enable-user                Enable a user execute-task-by-name       Executes a scheduled task by name generate-report            Generate a report for an issue get-backups                Get a list of current backups get-devices                Show all devices get-libraries              Gets the libraries available to the configured user get-packages               Lists all available packages